lend-a-villin/Unity_TMP_TextSynchronizer/README.md

 - Use **Max** or **Average** strategies only in special situations
 - Enable **Show Debug Logs** when troubleshooting to see detailed calculation information
 - If you experience performance issues, lower **Max Calculation FPS** or disable **Auto Update On Screen Size Change**
-- **Production Builds**: For final deployment, it's recommended to disable **Auto Update On Screen Size Change** and use fixed font sizes

 ## 🐛 Known Limitations

-- Performance degradation during window resizing due to font size recalculation (recommended for prototyping)
+- Auto-update during window resizing may cause frame drops
 - Nested FontSizeSynchronizer components require either `Force Override Nested` or proper hierarchy planning
 - Performance scales with the number of text components (use FPS limiting for large sets)
 - Only works with TMP_Text components (legacy Unity UI Text is not supported)